Some simple booklets I put together for a mixed KS3/4 class of SLD/MLD/ASD students to practice cursive writing and printing.

-The booklets are symbol/ picture supported and linked to letters and sounds/ phonics.
-I hope these are of use to someone :) The contents are:
+The booklets are symbol/ picture supported and linked to phase 2/3 of letters and sounds.
+I hope these are of use to someone :)

-Edit: due to popular demand I have uploaded an editable version.
+Edit: due to popular demand I have uploaded editable versions.

-For the word document to display properly you will need to ask your search engine for the following fonts:
+For the word documents to display properly you will need to ask your search engine for the following fonts:

 Non-cursive: Dnealian manuscript, Dnealian manuscript lined, the dotty non-cursive was primer apples.